jaanli/exploring_american_community_survey_data/prompts/exploring-new-york-city.md

+Core concepts:
+- value
+- loneliness
+- health
+- diversity
+- built environment
+- capital

-What should we do and where should we go in relation to spatial equity, the built environment, capital, public space, to understand the diversity and have a lot of light-hearted fun exploring the city?
+What should we do and where should we go in relation to these core concepts to understand them through lived experiences have a lot of light-hearted fun exploring New York City?
+Do not provide any answers; this is merely a rhetorical question to guide the following analysis:

+Please proceed step-by-step and make sure to use detailed variables in every part of your response, concisely.
+Please avoid all clichés and overwrought references to specific parts of the city (e.g. Queens being the epitome of diversity).

+Then revise with a markdown table of activities directly related to these analyses using the variables below.

-We can make analysis of individual person-level american community survey data using these variables:
+We can make analyses of individual person-level american community survey data using these variables:

 ```
 Record Type